miriampayne/walkers-text-adventure/README.md

 Some users found that the win messages were inconsistant which is detailed in unresolved bugs.

+Example:
+"its good but a few answers dont work if there is any whitespace. suggest you add .strip() when taking user inputs! will be great then.
+But i died twice .. boo"

 # Code Validation

 I ran my Python code through [PEP8 Online Validator](http://pep8online.com/checkresult#) and corrected all following'errors' in my code: